mkloubert/nativescript-apiclient/plugin/README.md

 You can define one or parameters inside that route, which are replaced when you start a request.

-If you create an client like this
+If you create a client like this

 ```typescript
 var client = ApiClient.newClient({